KILTprotocol/docs/docs/chain/collator.md

 The following are known issues and the possible solutions:

-- https://share.getcloudapp.com/DOuqkdE2 which is fixed by running "cargo update -p environmental"
+- running "cargo update -p environmental" could fix something
 - Using the commands create a `/Data/` directory the folder could possibly be owned by the root user.
 Switching the ownership of the folder with `chown [options] username:groupname filename`.
 Solution found [here](https://serverfault.com/questions/106713/how-to-change-ownership-of-a-folder-using-terminal)